Sweekriti91/IoTButton/README.md

 3. Update the ***DeviceConnectionString*** and ***DeviceID*** from values in Step 2 in [Program.cs](https://github.com/Sweekriti91/IoTButton/blob/main/Program.cs#L14)

-4. Setup Azure IoT Tools for VS Code to monitor End Points for messages.
+4. Setup Azure IoT Tools for VS Code to monitor the default IoT Hub Device end point for messages.
 This is super easy to setup by following the [documentation](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-vscode-iot-toolkit-cloud-device-messaging)

 Congratulations!
 At this point, you can deploy the app to your Raspberry Pi, press the button and you will see messages appear in the VSCode output window.